-3.18 The rate of inflation is impacting on the cost of living crisis for Midlothian residents and posing significant risk to a number of Council Capital Programme work streams.
-This was reported to the Business Transformation Steering Group (BTSG) and also through progress reports on programmes to Council i.e. the delivery of the A701 and increased school build costs.
-The current Capital Programme is subject to a reprioritisation review and will be reported to Council alongside the Medium Term Financial Strategy.
+3.20 The rate of inflation is impacting on the cost of living crisis for Midlothian residents and posing significant risk to a number of Council Capital Programme work streams.
+This was reported to the Business Transformation Steering Group (BTSG) and also through progress reports on programmes to Council.
 This risk evaluation remains High.